-The key point is that the MPEG-2 rate is piecewise-CBR i.e., the program's rate (not the transport stream's rate) is constant between successive MPCRs.
-The maximum rate is bounded by a peak value (typically 15 Mbps for HDTV quality compressed video [4]).
+The key point is that the MPEG-2 rate is piecewise-CBR (the bandwidth requirement is constant in a piecewise manner).
+As shown in Figure 4, the program's rate (not the transport stream's rate) is constant between successive MPCRs.
+The maximum rate is bounded by a peak value (typically 15 Mbps for HDTV quality compressed video [15]).
 The choice of the rates between MPCRs is implementation specific, but in general depends upon the buffer occupancy, and the rate of generation of the elementary streams.

-The transport stream packets are encapsulated in AAL5 PDU with two transport stream packets in a single AAL5 PDU (for efficiency).
+The transport stream packets are encapsulated in AAL5 PDU (protocol data unit) with two transport stream packets in a single AAL5 PDU (for efficiency).
 The encapsulation method does not look for MPCRs in a transport packet and might introduce some jitter in the process.
-Alternate methods and enhancements to the above method have been proposed [4,6].
+Alternate methods and enhancements to the above method have been proposed [15, 9].

 An ATM VBR connection can multiplex several transport streams, each containing several programs, which in turn can contain several elementary streams.
 We model the multiplexing of several transport streams over VBR.
-But in our model, we will have only one program per Transport Stream.
+But in our model, we will have only one program per Transport Stream (called the "Single Program Transport Stream" or "SPTS").

 MPEG-2 uses a constant end-to-end delay model.
-The decoder at the destination can use techniques like having a de-jittering buffer, or restamping the MPCRs to compensate for network jitter, [4].
-There is a Phase Locked Loop (PLL) at the destination which locks onto the MPCR clock in the incoming stream.
+The decoder at the destination can use techniques which use a de-jittering buffer, or re-stamp the MPCRs to compensate for network jitter [15].
+Phase locked loop at the destination locks onto the MPCR clock in the incoming stream.
 The piecewise-CBR requirement allows the recovered clock to be reliable.
 Engineering of ATM VBR VCs to provide best service for MPEG-2 transport streams and negotiation of rates (PCR, SCR) is currently an important open question.

-3. VBR Video modeling:
+3. VBR Video modeling

-There have been several attempts to model compressed video, see references [1,7,8] and references therein.
-Beran et al [1] show that long-range dependence is an inherent characteristic of compressed VBR video.
+There have been several attempts to model compressed video, see references [2, 5, 3] and references therein.
+Beran et. al., [2] show that long-range dependence is an inherent characteristic of compressed VBR video.
 But, they do not consider MPEG-2 data.
-Garrett and Willinger [7] show that a combination of distributions is needed to model VBR video.
-Heyman and Lakshman [8] argue that simple markov chain models are sufficient for traffic engineering purposes even though the frame size distribution may exhibit long-range dependence.
+Garrett and Willinger [5] show that a combination of distributions is needed to model VBR video.
+Heyman and Lakshman [3] argue that simple markov chain models are sufficient for traffic engineering purposes even though the frame size distribution may exhibit longrange dependence.
 The video traffic on the network may be affected further by the multiplexing, renegotiation schemes, feedback schemes and the service category used.
-Examples of renegotiation, feedback schemes and best-effort video delivery are found in the literature, [9,10,11].
+Examples of renegotiation, feedback schemes and best-effort video delivery are found in the literature, [8, 13, 4].

 We believe that a general model of video traffic on the ATM network is yet to be discovered.
-In this contribution, we are interested in the performance of ABR carrying TCP connections when affected by a long-range dependent, highly variable VBR background.
+In this paper, we are interested in the performance of ABR carrying TCP connections when affected by a long-range dependent, highly variable VBR background.
 We hence need a model for the video background.
 We have attempted to design the model to resemble the MPEG-2 Transport Stream.